russellballestrini/russell.ballestrini.net/content/pages/russell.ballestrini.resume.rst

   * https://www.makepostsell.com

- I have open sourced SaaS & place it into the public domain:
+ I have open sourced the SaaS & place it into the public domain:

  The codebase is Linux, Python, Pyramid, SQLAlchemy, caddy

+|
 |

 **Remarkbox** - *Remote, 02/2016 - Present* - Founder